15 Summer Skincare Myths You Need To Stop Believing

 FACT: Moisturizers are still a must according to Dr. Liotta.
 “They not only discourage the build-up of dead skin cells by keeping the skin cells healthier, but if you toss your moisturizer altogether, your skin can get dry and dehydrated, and actually increase oil production in response,” she warns.

-MYTH: Always use creams with sunblock in the morning
+MYTH: Always use face creams with SPF in the morning

 FACT: A huge no-no according to Matin.
 “This is one of the most useless things one can do since SPF disintegrates after a certain time, depending on its number and your skin.”
-The only way you can truly stay safe is by reapplying every 1-2 hours.”
-So, while we encourage applying every morning or before you leave the house, it’s also really important to top up through the day.
-Check out these SPF myths here to make sure you’re not caught out.
+The only way you can truly stay safe is by applying a stand-alone SPF and reapplying every 1-2 hours.”
+Check out more SPF myths to make sure you’re not caught out.

 MYTH: People with oily skin shouldn’t use face oils